-Compensation is paid out in the form of basic sum, child supplement and funeral grant.
+Compensation from TGL is paid out with a lump sum, irrespective of whether the death occurs during working hours or not.
 Which forms of compensation, and the size of the amounts, depend on working hours, age and who the survivors are.

-- ▶ At least 16 hours per week provides full compensation. - ▶ At least 8 hours per week but not more than 16 hours per week gives half compensation. - ▶ Less than 8 hours per week provides only the funeral grant.
+- ▶ At least 16 hours per week provides full compensation. - ▶ At least 8 hours per week but not more than 16 hours per week gives half compensation. - Less than 8 hours per week provides only the funeral grant.